JonForest/trakity-client/README.md

 * Canceling a new task should clear values and return it to 'minimal' state (23/06/19)
 * Use can select a date when editing a task
 * Target date should be limited to today and after
+* Editing a task should create a temp version, or changeset, so that updates don't immediately impact (e.g. changing date moves the task to another day before save) (25/06/19)
+* Changing date should move the task into another list (25/06/19)